 Did you know?

 Sometimes we get asked if our Seed Quilts can be cut into sections so that a variety of greens can be grown out at the same time.
-This is great for a bit of variety if growing with 1 tray (we do offer extra trays for those who consume a lot of microgreens & want to grow out several quilts simultaneously 😁).
-While you may experiment with this method of course, mixed Seed Quilt options like the Zesty Mix Seed Quilt allow you to have a beautiful harmony of flavors & nutrients all from one quilt!
-Winning!
+This is great for a bit of variety if growing with 1 tray (we do offer extra trays for those who want to grow out several Seed Quilts simultaneously 😁).
+While you may experiment with this method of course, mixed Seed Quilt options like the Zesty Mix & Super Salad Mix allow you to have a beautiful harmony of flavors & nutrients all from one Seed Quilt!
+Score!